-Since 1 January 2017, the Ministry of Interior no longer discloses the number of prevented entries in its publicly available statistics.
-Thus, in 2020, only 296 asylum seekers were able to apply for international protection at the national entry borders and only 1.4% of them (i.e. 15 individuals) had direct access to the asylum procedure without detention.
-The remaining 99% who were able to apply at entry borders were sent to the Ministry of Interior's pre-removal centres.
+In 2021, 1,065 asylum seekers were able to apply for international protection at the national entry borders and only 3% of them (i.e. 34 individuals) had direct access to the asylum procedure without detention.
+The remaining 97% who were able to apply at entry borders were sent to the Ministry of Interior's pre-removal centres.